Nicnl/borderlands4-serials/README.md

 First, the bitstream always starts with this magic 7-bit header `0010000`.
 Then, it consists of tokens that dictates how to read subsequent data.
 Finally, the bitstream ends with a hard terminator token (`00`).

+The bitstream contains no ciphering, and no checksum.
+As long as you know how to read the tokens and their data, you can decode and encode the entire item.

 **Note:** zero padding is used at the end to align to byte boundary, but is not part of the data.